wasmi-labs/wasmi/README.md

 [license-mit-badge]: https://img.shields.io/badge/license-MIT-blue.svg
 [license-apache-badge]: https://img.shields.io/badge/license-APACHE-orange.svg

-# Wasmi- WebAssembly (Wasm) Interpreter
+# Wasmi - WebAssembly (Wasm) Interpreter

 <p align="center">
   <img src="./resources/wasmi-logo.png" width="100" height="100">
 </p>

-Wasmi is an efficient WebAssembly interpreter with low-overhead and support for embedded environment such as WebAssembly itself.
+Wasmi is an efficient and lightweight WebAssembly interpreter for embedded systems.

-At Parity we are using Wasmi in [Substrate](https://github.com/paritytech/substrate) as the execution engine for our WebAssembly based smart contracts.
+At Parity we use Wasmi in the [Polkadot SDK](https://github.com/paritytech/polkadot-sdk) as the execution engine that runs WebAssembly based smart contracts.
-Furthermore we run Wasmi within the Substrate runtime which is a WebAssembly environment itself and driven via [Wasmtime] at the time of this writing.
-As such Wasmi's implementation requires a high degree of correctness and Wasm specification conformance.

-Since Wasmi is relatively lightweight compared to other Wasm virtual machines such as Wasmtime it is also a decent option for initial prototyping.
+Moreover, Wasmi is itself compiled to WebAssembly and executed inside of the [Wasmtime] sandbox for enhanced security.

 [Wasmtime]: https://github.com/bytecodealliance/wasmtime